saugatpokhrel/C_Programming_081BEI/README.md

      git checkout -b 01040545
      ```

-4. **Make changes in your cloned repository** by adding project files inside the respective folders:
+4. **Make changes in your cloned repository** by adding project files inside a folder named after your branch name:
-   - `proposal/` → Your project proposal document.
+   - `01040545/proposal/` → Your project proposal document.
-   - `code/` → Your source code files.
+   - `01040545/code/` → Your source code files.
-   - `report/` → Your final report.
+   - `01040545/report/` → Your final report.
-   - `slide/` → Presentation slides.
+   - `01040545/slide/` → Presentation slides.

 5. **Commit and push changes** to the forked repository:
    ```bash